zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 The hashing algorithms are just different ways of determining which group a record is stored in.

-**Hashing Algorithms**:
+**Hashing Algorithms**

 Using different hashing algorithms, the same ID can be placed in a different group.
 The order you see the records is called Hash Order.
-When you LIST a file, you see it in this order.
+When you `LIST` a file, you see it in this order.
 Hash Order is for the convenience of the data base, not the user.
 As a result, jBASE allows you to sort on any dictionary item for the file, even the calculated ones.

 ### Overflow

 Is a measure of how much a file has outgrown its original specifications.

-**Factors Contributing To Overflow**:
+**Factors Contributing To Overflow**

 Different file types have different buffer sizes.
 Assuming that the record size remains the same, more records can fit into one J4 buffer than into one J3 buffer.
 If not enough groups are created, each one can get over loaded quicker.

 Correct file sizing is not automatic but involves the deliberate effort of the developer.

-#### Effect of overflow
+### Effect of overflow

 To illustrate, imagine a file where group one has one overflow buffer whilst group two has two overflow buffers.
 When a record is to be written to group two, the processing now has to go through each of the three buffers following the pointers until it finds the space to write the record.
 When a record is to be read in group two, the processing may have to look through the three buffers in turn until the record is located.
 Thus it can be noted from the example that the presence of many overflow groups will slow down processing.

-**Bucket Information**:
+**Bucket Information**

-- NumBuckets - modulo
+- `NumBuckets` - modulo
-- BucketMult - bucket size multiplier, 512 for j1, 4096 for j2 and j4, 1024 for j3
+- `BucketMult` - bucket size multiplier, 512 for j1, 4096 for j2 and j4, 1024 for j3
-- SecSize – separation
+- `SecSize` – separation

-## Sizing & Resizing of Files
+### Sizing & Resizing of Files

 Correct Modulo must be determined prior to file creation.
 After file creation, many files in the application may need attention from time to time, to check and change the record distribution by resizing the file.
 The following may be used:

-- jstat
+- `jstat`
-- jrf
+- `jrf`
-- jchmod/jbackup/jrestore
+- `jchmod`/`jbackup`/`jrestore`

-### **What Modulo to use**
+### What Modulo to use

 Some assumptions need to be made to approximate correct modulo prior to file creation.
 The parameters in brackets are intended to illustrate and hence aid understanding of the idea.